 A few months ago, we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
-After a discussing the uses of a holistic preconstruction marketing package, the developer signed on for a custom package that aimed to pre-sell the properties ahead of completing construction.
+After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of completing construction.
 The five-home development in the Pennsport section of Philadelphia was a highly sought out location.
-With a cohesive web presence, renderings, and details on the project - three of the five homes featured, were sold within 48 hours of launching the website.
+With a cohesive web presence, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.

 Forming The Plans

-We’ve learned through our study of the real estate industry and through our own practices, that 2D floor plans are rarely enough to make a home buyer confident in their purchase.
+We’ve learned over the years that 2D floor plans are rarely enough to make a homebuyer confident in their purchase.
 2D, when used in tandem with 3D floor plans, are often more effective, allowing buyers to understand the space, the staged layout and see the actual square footage of the property.

 A Better Perspective

-While the floor plans were being completed, we also were creating full 3D renderings of the interior spaces.
-The most common scenes we render in our renders are that of the kitchen, living room and master bathroom.
+While the floor plans were being completed, we were also creating full 3D renderings of the interior spaces.
+The most common scenes we render are that of the kitchen, living room, and master bathroom.

 In most cases, a client will only need one full exterior rendering per property or development.
 However, when the property features a roof deck or other private outdoor space such as a pool, we always recommend that be rendered as well.

 This developer’s property did feature a roof deck, and so they opted for a rendering that featured people enjoying the views.
-In striving for the utmost realism, our process for creating deck or roof deck renderings starts with the view.
 By flying a certified drone at exactly five feet above the top building height, at the precise perspective of the rendering, taking a picture and merging with the 3D rendering, we are able to provide the precise sightline that the homeowner will experience.

 Once we determined all of the perspectives inside the homes that we would need to show, we asked the client if they had separate trim levels that they would like to showcase.
-This was understood at the beginning of the project during the “Project Kickoff Meeting” The developer had plans to offer three different trim levels, something that we could help them achievet, by rendering all options over the same perspectives,making upselling the properties easier.
+This was understood at the beginning of the project during the project kickoff meeting.
+The developer had plans to offer three different trim levels, something that we could help them achieve by rendering all options over the same perspectives, making upselling the properties easier.

-Our first step in creating a website, is to create a simple, easy-to-read logo.
-Then we move onto designing a mobile-friendly site, to make sure that every prospective buyer gets the same experience, regardless of the device they are using.
+Our first step in creating a website is to create a simple, easy-to-read logo.
+Then we move on to designing a mobile-friendly site.
 Once the site was fully built out, with a clean look and intuitive calls to action, we went to work optimizing the site for SEO and PPC advertising.